• About

 homemade fried french fries in a white bowl.

-Serve immediately with beef shish kabobs, chicken tawook, toum garlic sauce, homemade burgers, or kafta kabobs.
+Serve hot!
+These fries go great with grilled burgers, beef shish kabobs, chicken tawook, toum garlic sauce, or kafta kabobs.

 • Cut the fries into the right thickness.
 Peel and cut into semi-thin fries.
 You don't want them to be too thin that they overcook, and you don't want them to be too thick where they are soggy.